Ka-Blam Technical Specs

 1. File Format

-Black and white files should be in Grayscale mode.
+• Black and white files should be in Grayscale mode.

 2. Resolution

-Your files MUST be 300 DPI (dots per inch).
+Your files must be 300 DPI (dots per inch).
 300 DPI is the optimal resolution for our system.

-Screen-sized images (72 DPI) and screen-optimized, low-resolution formats –jpgs, gifs, pngs, etc.– are UNPRINTABLE in ALL cases.
+Screen-sized images (72 DPI) and screen-optimized, low-resolution formats — JPGs, GIFs, PNGs, etc. — are unprintable in all cases.

 3. Dimensions

-Note: You should use the double-page templates ONLY if you have continuous artwork flowing from one page to the next page.
-Double page spreads should always be sent as one connected file.
-We cannot guarantee the spread will line up correctly if the spread is sent as two separate pages.
+A note on double-page spreads: Use the double-page templates only if you have continuous artwork flowing from one page to the next.
+Double-page spreads should always be submitted as one connected file.
+We cannot guarantee a spread will line up correctly if it is sent as two separate pages.
+If the artwork on a page is self-contained and does not flow onto the next page, always use the single-page template.

-Name your cover files like this —
+Name your cover files like this:

 A_frontcover.tif